alonsd/BasicApplication/README.md

 No more looking for dependencies, adding permissions, configuring Koin -  this basic Android temple application has eveything you need for a fresh new Android project -

 - [x] Solid MVVM architecture.
-- [x] Network layer built with Retrofit + Coroutines + error handling wrapper with a demonstrated used API in the app.
+- [x] Network layer built with Retrofit + Coroutines + error handling wrapper with a demonstrated used API in the app.\
+- [x] Local database using Room library implemented and ready to use
 - [x] Service Locator using Koin is configured and used throughout the application.
 - [x] Built for a Single-Activity application, Navigation Component is already predefined and a first fragment is already built onto it.
 - [x] Powerful generic Util class for ListAdapter to prevent creating a new DiffUtil.ItemCallback class.
+- [x] SharedPreferences extension which makes saving small amounts of data extremely easy to use.
 - [x] Very commonly used dependencies such as Gson, Room, Glide and more are already pre-defined.

 ### Prerequisites